 When found outdoors in their native habitat, Queen of the Night uses its spineless stalks to store water and to reach out and grab onto the surface of nearby plants.
 But, lucky for us home gardeners, they can thrive as houseplants and work well in a hanging basket or in a small pot.

 The beautiful blossoms will open at night, once per year, (typically in the summer or fall), and will wither by morning.
-So, be sure to check your Queen of the Night cactus every evening, or you may miss its short-lived, spectacular flowers.
+So, be sure to check your Queen of the Night flower every evening, or you may miss its short-lived, spectacular flowers.